catamphetamine/anychan/README.md

 	// Most providers use "relative" URLs for attachments.
 	// And some of them also have "backup" domains in case
 	// their primary domain name is blocked by the authorities.
-	// Because `captchan` can run on any domain name,
+	// Because `anychan` can run on any domain name,
 	// it requires a way to determine whether it is
 	// running on a "legitimate" provider domain name
 	// in order to decide whether it should leave those attachment